-The DPRC Natural Areas Program works with hundreds of volunteers each year, from middle school aged youth to the elderly, by offering engaging opportunities through its Citizen-science program such as its “Backyard Biodiversity” program.
-This annual event, which started as a pilot program in 2013, offers volunteers the opportunity to participate in various wildlife research surveys including breeding and migratory bird surveys.
+The MCP Natural Areas Program works with hundreds of volunteers each year, from middle school aged youth to the elderly, by offering engaging opportunities through its Community-science program.
+This annual opportunity, which started as a pilot program in 2013, offers volunteers the opportunity to participate in various wildlife research surveys including breeding and migratory bird surveys.
 Volunteers are also engaged through stewardship opportunities restoring bird habitat throughout the Park System by planting native trees/shrubs and pollinator gardens, removing invasive species, monitoring bird boxes, and growing purple loosestrife beetles to protect wetlands.

 F. Demonstrate that your community understands the critical ecological role of pollinators by documenting your Bee City USA status or by describing another substantial effort to promote pollinator health (for ideas visit the Xerxes Society and the Pollinator Partnership).

-The DPRC regularly undertakes projects to provide vital habitat for pollinators.
-In recent years it has planted 61 acres of native praire plants focusing on planting a diversity of plants that bloom spring through fall.
-The DPRC has installed a bee pod at Dretzka Golf Course as part of its Audubon certification and maintains a beehive at Wehr Nature Center for educational programming with area schools.
-The DPRC and its partner organizations have also planted pollinator gardens, rain gardens, or micro-prairies at parks (Grant, Nash, Riverside, Washington, Whitnall, Greenfield, Juneau, Lake, Doctors, and Kletzsch) throughout the system.
+The MCP regularly undertakes projects to provide vital habitat for pollinators.
+MCP in partnership the Xerces Society, hosted a rusty patched bumble bee habitat management workshop with area land managers in 2019.
+One of the outcomes of this workshop was the development of the MCP's new bumble monitoring community science program piloted in 2018 and set for expansion in 2019.
+To date the monitoring has documented the federally endangered rusty patch bumble bee in 6 parks within the park system.
+Also, n recent years MCP has planted 61 acres of native praire plants focusing on planting a diversity of plants that bloom spring through fall.
+The MCP has installed a bee pod at Dretzka Golf Course as part of its Audubon certification and maintains a beehive at Wehr Nature Center for educational programming with area schools.
+The MCP and its partner organizations have also planted pollinator gardens, rain gardens, or micro-prairies at parks (Grant, Nash, Riverside, Washington, Whitnall, Greenfield, Juneau, Lake, Doctors, and Kletzsch) throughout the system.

 H. Document a substantial regular program that educates young people on any of the following topics: climate change, energy efficiency, green/bird-safe buildings, or environmental sustainability.